chef/chef-web-docs/content/install_supermarket.md

 4. Save and close the metadata.rb file.

-5. Open the `/recipes/default.rb` recipe located within the newly-generated cookbook and add the following content:
+5. Open the `/recipes/default.rb` recipe located within the new cookbook and add the following content:

     ```ruby
     include_recipe 'supermarket-omnibus-cookbook'